trevcaru/rt-da/README.md

 da = μ / sqrt((1 + σ²) / 2)
 ```

-Fitting `da` normally needs multiple points in ROC space, traditionally from
-confidence ratings, which may not be available.
-This package estimates
+Fitting da needs multiple points in ROC space (a single hit/false-alarm pair only determines d′).
+Classically those points come either from sweeping the decision criterion across conditions — via payoffs or target prevalence — or, within a single block, from a confidence-rating scale whose levels act as multiple simultaneous criteria (Macmillan & Creelman cover both).
+The rating method is standard and cheap to run, but it can't be applied retroactively: many existing datasets recorded only stimulus, response, and RT.
+This package recovers da from those alone.
+Both can require extra design or data you may not have.

-`da` from **response times alone**, using *faster RT as a proxy for higher
+This package estimates`da` from **response times alone**, using *faster RT
-confidence* so you can get unequal-variance sensitivity from plain
+as a proxy for higher confidence* so you can get unequal-variance sensitivity
-stimulus / response / RT data.
-(If you *do*have confidence, it will fit that,
+from plain stimulus / response / RT data.
+(If you *do*have confidence, it
-and can compare the two.)
+will fit that, and can compare the two.)
 Following:

 > Miyoshi, K., Rahnev, D., & Lau, H. (2026). *Correcting for unequal variance
 > in signal detection models using response time.* iScience 29, 114998.